Tom Feelings: Awards

 To Be a Slave was recognized in 1969 as a Newbery Honor Book, an ALA Notable Book, a Hornbook Fanfare Best Book, the Library of Congress Children's Literature Center Best Children's Book, the School Library Journal's Best Book of the Year, and the Smithsonian Best Book of the Year.
-It was given a 1970 Lewis Carroll Shelf Award.
+It was given a Lewis Carroll Shelf Award in 1970.

 Feelings was a 1972 Caldecott Medal Honor recipient with his wife Muriel Feelings for their book Moja Means One: Swahili Counting Book.

 Muriel and Tom Feelings also received a 1974 Boston Globe–Horn Book Award for the picture book Jambo Means Hello: A Swahili Alphabet Book.
 Jambo Means Hello was also 1975 Caldecott Medal Honor recipient.

-Feelings's book The Middle Passage won the 1996 Coretta Scott King Award.
-In addition, it won a special commendation at the 1996 Jane Addams Children's Book Award ceremonies.
+In 1979, Feelings won his first Coretta Scott King Illustrator Award for Something on My Mind.
+He would go on to win the award again in 1994 for Soul Looks Back in Wonder and in 1996 for The Middle Passage: White Ships/Black Cargo.
+The Middle Passage also won a special commendation at the 1996 Jane Addams Children's Book Award ceremonies.

 In 2001, the South Carolina Department of Education honored Feelings in its African-American History Month calendar alongside Merl Code, Sanco Rembert, Mamie Johnson, Bill Pinkney, and other notable black South Carolinians.